Pedro Páramo: Father Rentería

 Town's priest.
-He is really not the main character, but he possesses all the characteristics of one; for which he could considered an antihero.
+He is really not the main character, but he possesses all the characteristics of one; for which he could be considered an antihero.
 He tries to stand up to Pedro and not give absolution to his son, Miguel.
 He has only the best intentions in mind but is unable to carry them out.
 His brother was killed by Miguel, and his niece was raped by Miguel as well when he came to apologize to her.
 He takes some gold to absolve Miguel, and he feels poorly about it, throwing himself in a corner and crying to the Lord.

 He goes to another town to try to get himself forgiven of his sins so that he could continue to give the sacraments to the people of Comala.
 The other priest refuses, but they talk about how everything that grows in their region tastes sour and bitter.

 It is directly Father Rentería's fault that so many souls are stuck in Comala.
 He had failed in his duty to absolve those people and administer the last rite to them, and thus, they died and were unable to go to heaven.

 He is later mentioned as having joined the Cristero War.